dsam7/cse6242-NBA/README.txt

         c.
 All NBA team ids can be found here: https://github.com/bttmly/nba/blob/master/data/teams.json.
         d.
 Run through the cells sequentially to generate CSV data that can be used to create ShotMaps that can be displayed in visualization software like Tableau.
         e.
-The imgs folder currently stores the visualizations generated on the Phoenix Suns that are shown in the Python Notebook.
+The imgs folder currently stores the visualizations generated on the Phoenix Suns that are shown in the Python Notebook. ii.
+Tableau Book
+        a.
+An example Tableau Book has been provided.
+        b.
+The graphics in it use data from the games the Phoenix Suns played in the Bubble. (one of the CSV files generated in the Python notebook)
+        c.
+Replace the current data source with NBA API data of your own to make your own visualizations.

 2. Prediction Model Comparison:
     i.
 Python notebooks for pre-processing and models: